sebastian-raubach/frickl-web/README.md

 ## What is Frickl not?
 - A way to re-organize your photo collection, this needs to be done before using Frickl
-- Able to handle deletion/renaming of images in your library, just additions
+- Able to handle renaming of images in your library, just additions/deletions.
-- Currently able to handle any image formats other than .jpg and .png
+- Currently able to handle any image formats other than .jpg, .png or video files.
 - A direct replacement for Flickr or similar, as they host images for you

 ## A word of warning